emanguy/rust-rest/doc/testing.md

 ### Running and marking integration tests

-Because other systems are involved with integration tests, they are disabled by default via a Cargo feature flag called "integration_test".
+Because other systems are involved with integration tests, these tests are disabled by default and can be enabled via a Cargo feature flag called "integration_test".
 To run both the unit and integration tests, you'll need to start the database and run cargo tests, enabling the integration_test feature:

 1. `docker-compose up -d`
 2. `cargo test --features integration_test`

-Integration tests go under the `integration_test` package.
-In that package, integration tests can be defined like normal tests, but with a `cfg_attr` annotation to exclude them from a normal `cargo test` run without the integration_test feature:
+Integration tests go under the `integration_test` module.
+In that module, integration tests can be defined like normal tests, but with a `cfg_attr` annotation to exclude them from a normal `cargo test` run without the integration_test feature:

 ```rust